Betty Campbell: Career and life

 Betty Johnson became pregnant at the age of 17, while she was doing her A-levels.
 She left school when she married Rupert Campbell, a fitter's mate, in 1953.
 Betty Campbell had four children, one of whom had special needs.
 She had 14 grandchildren and 17 great-grandchildren.

 In 1960, when Campbell already had three children, she discovered that Cardiff Teacher Training College had started to enrol female students.
 Campbell applied, and was one of only six female students to be admitted.

 Campbell's first teaching post was in Llanrumney.
 She soon returned to Butetown, getting a job at Mount Stuart Primary School, where she taught for 28 years.
 As a black teacher she experienced hostility from some parents: "They hadn't seen a black teacher before.
 It was as if you could do a job, but if you’re black you weren’t quite as good."

 Campbell was inspired by a trip to the US where she learned about anti-slavery activists like Harriet Tubman and the civil rights movement.
 When she became Wales' first black head teacher at Mount Stuart in the 1970s, she began teaching children about slavery, black history and the system of apartheid which operated at the time in South Africa.

 Speaking later in the Senedd, Campbell explained: "I was determined that I was going to become one of those people and enhance the black spirit, black culture as much as I could."
 Campbell helped to create Black History Month and taught a series of workshops on the role of Butetown's citizens and their countries of origin in the Second World War.

 She served as an independent councillor for Butetown on Cardiff Council from 1999 to 2004.
 Prior to that, she had been a Butetown councillor on Cardiff City Council, from 1991 to 1995.
+She was unseated by Vaughan Gething who won by two votes, Gething would go on to become the first black First Minister of Wales.